Home Employee

 Unpaid leave

 Insurance cover is not automatically continued by the pension fund during a period of unpaid leave.
-As a general rule, coverage continues for one month after an exit is reported.
 There is, however, an option to fully or partially continue insurance protection.

 Insurance coverage continues in full as previously.
 Both savings and risk contributions are continued unchanged.